Premier League table - Latest updated 2021-22 standings

 Who will finish in the top four?

-Both Arsenal and Tottenham have had plenty of problems early in the campaign but are back in the discussion, while Manchester United are back in the top four battle too.
+Both Arsenal and Tottenham have had plenty of problems early in the campaign but are back in the discussion behind Chelsea, who’s likely to stay in fourth.

 [ VIDEO: Premier League highlights ]